DataDog/dd-trace-dotnet/docs/MIGRATING.md

 .NET Core 2.1 was marked EOL by Microsoft in August 2021.
 Similarly .NET Core 2.0, .NET Core 2.2, and .NET Core 3.0 are already considered EOL.
 This change applies a consistent policy across older runtimes,  allows us to continue to support newer runtimes, and has limited use across customers.

 **What action should you take?**
 If you're currently running applications on .NET Core 2.1, you can still do so with v3.0.0 of the .NET tracer.
 However, we strongly suggest updating to [a supported version of .NET Core/.NET](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle).
-In a future major version of the .NET tracer we intend to remove support for .NET Core 2.1 completely, as described in the following section.
+In a future major version of the .NET tracer we intend to remove support for .NET Core 2.1 and other EOL runtimes completely, as described in the following section.

 #### Datadog.Trace.OpenTracing is now obsolete